RBF-HS: Recursive Best-First Hitting Set Search: Related Work

 \subsubsection{Duality-Based Approaches}

+\emph{General differences to the proposed techniques:} These approaches are either not best-first or not worst-case linear-space.

-FastDiag \cite{felfernig2012efficient} and its sequential diagnosis extension Inv-HS-Tree \cite{Shchekotykhin2014} perform a linear-space depth-first diagnosis search that is grounded on the relationship between diagnoses and conflicts according to the Duality Property (cf.\ Sec.~\ref{sec:relationship_conflicts_diagnoses}).
+\emph{Discussion:} FastDiag \cite{felfernig2012efficient} and its sequential diagnosis extension Inv-HS-Tree \cite{Shchekotykhin2014} perform a linear-space depth-first diagnosis search that is grounded on the relationship between diagnoses and conflicts according to the Duality Property (cf.\ Sec.~\ref{sec:relationship_conflicts_diagnoses}).
 The soundness and completeness of the diagnosis computation despite the depth-first search is accomplished by interchanging the role of conflicts and diagnoses in the hitting set tree.
 That is, in these approaches the node labels correspond to minimal diagnoses and the tree paths represent conflicts.
-The computation of minimal diagnoses instead of minimal conflicts during the labeling process is achieved by a suitable adaptation \cite{Shchekotykhin2014} of the QuickXPlain algorithm \cite{junker04,rodler2020qx}.
+The computation of minimal diagnoses instead of minimal conflicts during the labeling process is achieved by a suitable adaptation \cite{Shchekotykhin2014} of the QuickXplain algorithm \cite{junker04,rodler2020qx}.
 The main difference between these approaches and RBF-HS (and HBF-HS) is that the former cannot ensure that the diagnoses are computed in any particular (preference) order.

-\cite{stern2012} present a sound and complete approach that interleaves conflict and diagnosis computation in a way that information from conflict computation aids the diagnosis computation and vice versa.
+The authors of \cite{stern2012} present a sound and complete approach that interleaves conflict and diagnosis computation in a way that information from conflict computation aids the diagnosis computation and vice versa.
 However, unlike RBF-HS, this approach is not linear-space in general.
-In addition, it cannot compute most-probable, but only minimum-cardinality diagnoses.
+In addition, it cannot compute most probable but only minimum-cardinality diagnoses.